RobotMa/CarND-Traffic-Sign-Classifier-New/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the distribution of the images in the training set with respect to the labels of classes ranging from 0 to 42.

 ![alt text][image1]